 I joined the Centre for History in April 2009.
 My PhD was undertaken with the Department of History of Guelph University, Ontario, on ‘The faith of the crofters: Skye and South Uist, 1793-1843.’
 When I'm not reading about them, I can often be found cycling around the countryside thinking about the people who used to live there: how they organised their settlements and used the land; what they believed; how they were connected to each other and other parts of the world; and what their family lives were like.

 My main research interests lie in the social and cultural history of the early nineteenth-century Highlands, with an especial focus on religion, education, land use, and the family.
 Iam currently investigating how Evangelicalism affected family life, community culture and masculinity.
-In addition, I am developing a research project on Scottish women emigrants to Canada from 1782-1850.
-I am happy to supervise PhD students in any aspects of the social and cultural history of the Highlands between 1700 and 1900, or in the history of Scottish emigration to North America in that period.
+In addition, I am developing a research project on Scottish emigrant families to Canada from 1782-1850.
+I am happy to supervise PhD students in any aspects of the social and cultural history of the Highlands between 1700 and 1900, or in the history of Scottish emigration in that period.
 I especially enjoy work that involves fieldtrips and collaborating with local schools, organisations and heritage groups.